edward-mike/stirling-bot/README.md

 ## Introduction

-Stirling B🤖t is a sophisticated FAQ chatbot designed to address frequently asked questions (FAQs) related to the University of Stirling.
+Stirling B🤖t is a sophisticated FAQ chatbot designed to address frequently asked questions (FAQs) related to the [University of Stirling](https://stirling-bot.onrender.com).
 It leverages advanced web scraping techniques to gather relevant information from the university's website and utilizes powerful Natural Language Processing (NLP) tools to answer user queries in a conversational manner.

 Access the FAQ Chatbot here: [Stirling Bot](https://stirling-bot.onrender.com)

 ## Project Goals

 - **Enhance User Experience**: Provide a convenient and readily accessible way to find university-related information.
-- **Showcase Technical Skills**: Demonstrate web scraping and NLP capabilities using Python libraries.
+- **Showcase Technical Skills**: Demonstrate web scraping, Large Language Model (LLM) and NLP capabilities using Python.
 - **Build an Interactive Interface**: Develop a Streamlit application for a seamless user experience.

 ## Technical Work